 When you hear the term isolate CBD, that means that the supplement you are taking contains only CBD and that it has been stripped of any other byproducts of the hemp plant.
 By contrast, a full-spectrum CBD product is one that contains not only CBD, but also many other cannabinoids and other elements of the hemp plant.
 Why is this difference important to you, the consumer?
 The answer is relatively simple and straightforward.

 - Vitamins, Fatty Acids, and Proteins: Many of us are familiar with vitamins, fatty acids, and proteins and the necessary and important role they play in providing nutrition to our bodies.
 The hemp plant provides all of these necessary nutrients, and as a result, a full spectrum CBD product will pass them along as well.
-All of us can benefit from the beneficial nutrients and positive effects in our bodies that these important elements provide.

 Why The Hemp Doctor?

 At The Hemp Doctor, we are proud to offer a wide variety of full-spectrum CBD products.
 We offer premium products with a focus on quality from the time the first hemp seed is planted in the ground until the product finally reaches our shelves.

 Whether a customer is interested in taking the CBD orally as a soft gel, a tincture, or as an edible, or if they’re more interested in using it topically as a salve, balm, or lotion, we have a product to fit their needs.
 At The Hemp Doctor, we even offer a full-spectrum line of products for your pets; after all, we know that furry family members are very important, too, and that you’re concerned about improving their quality of life as well.